 This panel will bring together journalists, storytellers and scientists with media experience to discuss science communication through journalism and storytelling.
 We will explore the changing landscape of science journalism and some of the challenges of communicating science in the era of fake news.
 We will also consider the role of traditional storytelling in sharing knowledge with diverse audiences.

 To reinforce concepts discussed in panels, we are working to plan several hands on workshops that will involved a deeper exploration of topics discussed.
 These workshops will be run by experienced science communication experts.
-Workshop descriptions are forthcoming, but will include:
+Workshops include:

 Careers Mingle Dinner